csonuryilmaz/heybot/heybot/README.md

 Internal Parameters:

 - LAST_ISSUE= Last issue number that has been notified about.
 (This parameter will be modified by *heybot* after each execution.)
 If doesn't have value, 0 assumed.
+- LAST_CREATED_ON= Last notified issue's created timestamp.
+(This parameter will be modified by *heybot* after each execution.)
+When last notified issue is deleted or unreachable this timestamp is used to filter new issues.

 Example: